Resident Alien (TV series)

 The alien language as seen in the series, which is actually Esperanto written in an invented right-to-left script.
-This phrase in season 1, episode 1 translates to "four months ago".
+This phrase in season 1, episode 1 translates to "four months ago" (antaŭ kvar monatoj).

 Resident Alien is an American science fiction comedy-drama television series created by Chris Sheridan, based on the comic book by Peter Hogan and Steve Parkhouse, that aired for four seasons from January 2021 to August 2025 on Syfy.
 It stars Alan Tudyk in the title role as an extraterrestrial who crash-lands on Earth with the intent to destroy the planet but develops a moral dilemma.
 In July 2025, it was confirmed that the fourth season would be its last.

 Premise

 After crash-landing on Earth in a small Colorado town, an extraterrestrial sent to wipe out humanity kills a vacationing physician and takes on his identity.
 He is asked to do an autopsy on the town's doctor, who has died in unknown circumstances, and eventually takes over for the doctor at the town's clinic.
 He wrestles with the moral dilemma of his secret mission, while also dealing with the mayor's young son, who can see his true alien appearance.
 He develops compassion for humanity and ends up defending them from other extraterrestrial threats.